Electronics Mart IPO subscribed 3 times on Day 2 so far; GMP rises to Rs 36

 Grey market premium

-A strong trend in the secondary market, positive analyst recommendations and the ongoing festive season helped the grey market premium of consumer durables retailer rise to Rs 36 level, up from Rs 30-32 level a couple of days ago.
+A strong trend in the secondary market, positive analyst recommendations and the ongoing festive season lifted grey market premium of the consumer durables retailer to Rs 36 level from Rs 30-32 level a couple of days ago.

 Also Read: Electronics Mart IPO: Should you subscribe to the issue?